 Students must be continuously enrolled for a minimum of 1 credit hour in Dissertation (SFM 8860) per term during and including the semester in which they successfully defend their dissertation.
 Dissertation credit hours may exceed but may not be less than the minimum of 18 term hours.
-For example, if students attain 18 dissertation credits but do not successfully defended their dissertation, they will be required to enroll in at least one credit hour of in Dissertation (SFM 8860) until they successfully defend their dissertation.
-If a student fails to maintain the continuous enrollment requirement he or should treat all exam information in the strictest confi- she may be required to undergo re-admittance into the Ph.D. pro-
+For example, if students attain18 dissertation credits but do not successfully defended their dissertation, they will be required to enroll in at least one credit hour of in Dissertation.
+If a student fails to maintain the continuous enrollment requirement he or she may be required to undergo re-admittance into the Ph.D. program.